Learn about the different types of usability testing and where these tests fit into the UXD workflow.

 Remote user testing tools such as Lookback and UserTesting, which integrate with everyday screen design tools such as Marvel and InVision, are very suited for this.
 Also, new kid UserLook helps designers kickstart usability testing in seconds — a huge advantage to UserLook is that it’s free if you source testers from your own userbase.

-Below: a mockup (left), a video feed of the user testing it, a chat window, and finally, somewhere to take notes — here somebody is using Lookback to conduct a user test.
+Below: a mockup (left), a video feed of the user testing it, a chat window, and finally, somewhere to take notes — here, somebody is running a usability test using Lookback.

 Discreetly, we then assign the tester a score — 2 for Completed, 1 for Had Difficulty, and 0 for Fail — and after all the tests are complete, we can use the scores and notes to measure success rate, task time, and overall user satisfaction.
 Also, you might find that affinity mapping is useful for clustering recurring feedback, which helps us determine which issues are high-priority, and we can do this with all kinds of testing and research.